whitlaaa/revealjs-docker/README.md

 ### Developing slides

-With the container running, you can continue to modify your local `slides.md` and `themes.html` files as you see fit.
+With the container running, you can continue to modify your local `slides.md` and `theme.css` files as you see fit.
 Changes will be visible on browser refresh.

 ### Publishing slides